sebglazebrook/aliases/README.md

 - clean uninstall, removing shims etc
 - aliases that take params?
 - provide option to not print out anything extra to stdin, for example if used when piping
+- when execution an alias command the command shows up with the process name of 'alias' can it be changed to be the underlying command that is being run?